shiftymitch/node/9/README.md

-# Your Project Name
+# Cool Project Name

 ## Description
-A quick description of the project.
+Do something cool with this amazing new tool.

 ## Table of Contents
 * [Installation](#installation)